creationrose/apt_finder/README.md

-This app is a tool for reviewing quickly for apartments.
+This command line app is a great tool for reviewing quickly for apartments.

 Enter your key words and open them in the browser!